jskjott/jskjott.github.io/pages/writing_drawings.md

 I caught my dad mumbling this sentence in the atelier after a full day of him teaching sketching.

 This piqued my interest.
 Here I was sitting and thinking that I had been drawing all day and now he was telling me that I might have been writing all along.
-It also sparked some fear.
-After spending years in college writing essays I felt like spending some time away from my usually writing saturated and symbol cluttered life.
+It also sparked some fear - after spending years in college writing essays I felt like spending some time away from my usually writing saturated and symbol cluttered life.
 Maybe my dad's drawing class wasn't as clean of an escape as I had hoped it would be.

 It did introduce me, however, to a way of thinking about drawing which helped explain why I find it so hard to draw with computers.